- Select your profile picture.

 If you close the Skype app without signing out first, you might still receive notifications.
 If you want to stop these notifications, you can either disable them from your Settings or sign out before you close the app.

 Your computer may still play a sound for new messages even though you've turned notifications off in Skype.
-To stop your computer from playing a sound when you get a new Skype message, select Settings > Notifications, and then switch Notification sounds off or on.
+To stop your computer from playing a sound when you get a new Skype message, select Settings > Notifications, and then turn Notification sounds off or on.

 Note: Notification settings are not stored on your device when you sign out of Skype and select No when asked if you want to remember the account and application settings on the device.